aarif4/producer-consumer/1-producer_consumer/README.md

 ## Overview
 The **Producer-Consumer Problem** defines the classic concurrency problem of two processes that are attempting to share a fixed-sized buffer/queue.
 The Producer is a process that generates data and adds it to the queue.
 On the other hand, the Consumer is a process that removes data from the queue and "consumes" the data.
 This problem requires that the Producer does not add data when the queue is full nor does the Consumer remove data from the queue when it's empty.

-This project attempts to solve this problem by defining a set of classes that mimic the Producer and Consumer behavior.
-By using semaphores to schedule all queue-related manipulations (i.e. add or remove), we can have multiple Producers and Consumers running and safely adding and removing data from the queue, respectively.
-The header files for the Producer-Consumer class can be found in `inc/` folder and their source files are located in `src/` folder.
+This project attempts to solve this problem by defining a set of classes that mimic the producer (Producer) and consumer (Consumer) behavior as well as a single class that keeps track of all of the important semaphores needed to both push and pop messages to and from the queue safely (Queue).
+So, the shared resource is a **Queue object** and the `main()` function spins several threads that initalize a single **Producer object** or **Consumer object**.
+Every Producer/Consumer object is given a reference to the original Queue object we've initialized in `main()` function.
+The Queue object's buffer is modeled as a vector of strings and the messages that Producers/Consumers send/receive are strings as well.

+As a result, these Producer/Consumer threads are continually request to push/pull messages to/from the shared Queue object while they run in their own while loops.
+If Producer objects have messages to push to the Queue object and the Queue object has available space in its buffer, the Queue object allows this action to happen safely.
+If Consumer objects requests to pull messages from the Queue object and the Queue object has messages in its buffer, then the Queue object allows this action to occur safely.
+However, if the Queue object's buffer is empty and say a Consumer object requests to pull a message from it, then the Queue object blocks that thread because it wants to wait until it has a message to give that Consumer object.
+Similarly, if the Queue object's buffer is full and a Producer object requests to push a message to the Queue object's buffer, the Queue object will block until a Consumer object has freed a slot in the Queue object's buffer.
+This behavior is desired and solves the Producer-Consumer problem outlined above; By using semaphores to schedule all queue-related manipulations (i.e. add or remove), we can have multiple Producers and multiple Consumers running and safely adding and removing data from the queue, respectively.

+This project relied heavily on standard libraries like `<thread>`, `<vector>`, and `<mutex>`.
+Since I couldn't find a semaphore library in the standard library, I made one.
+CMake was used to build this project and Doxygen comments are all over the source code.
+More importantly, GoogleTest has been used to test certain features of this problem.
+The header files for this project can be found in `inc/` folder and their source files are located in `src/` folder.
 Moreover, all test cases are exercised in `tests/` folder.

 ## Requirements

-This project was compiled on an Ubuntu VM, however it should work on all Ubuntu OSes beyond Ubuntu 16.04.
+**OS:** Ubuntu 18.04 (Although it should work for 16.04 as well)

 In order to properly go through these requirements, it is assumed that you have `sudo` privledges to download and install certain libraries.
-In this project, we need to configure the system so that our build tool can be used, our unit testing framework can run safely, and API generation can occur at compilation.
-Here are the dependencies that need to be installed:
+In this project, we need to configure the system so that not only our build tool can generate the binaries, but also our unit testing framework and API generation can occur safely.

+The following subsections describe the dependencies of this project and how to install them on a Debian system.

 ### CMake (Build Tool)
-In order to use **CMake** to build the project, run the following command in the terminal (assuming you have sudo credentials)
+In order to use **CMake** to build the project, run the following command in the terminal:
 ```
 sudo apt-get install build-essential g++ cmake
 ```

 ### GoogleTest (Unit Testing)
-In order to use **GoogleTest** to run the test cases for this project:
+In order to use **GoogleTest** to run the test cases for this project, do the following two steps:
 1. Run the following command in the terminal:
 ```
 sudo apt-get install googletest